wsad-io/SideQuest/README.md

 ## Contribution Guidelines

-We are pretty relaxed at this point, in that we will accpet arbitrary PRs but all collaborators must agree on a way forward.
+We are pretty relaxed at this point, in that we will accept arbitrary PRs, but all collaborators must agree on a way forward.
 We live by the [Contributor Covenant](https://www.contributor-covenant.org/)

 ## More Info: